omteja04/omteja04/README.md

 - 🔎 I'm actively seeking Internship Opportunities, **If you are someone who is hiring or can refer me please reach out to me.**

-- 🌱 I’m currently learning full-stack web development and cloud development.
+- 🌱 I’m currently learning front-end web development and cloud development.

 - 🚀 I’m also pursuing the AWS Certified Developer – Associate certification, focusing on cloud development.